Adopted 3/27/07, LSA 217, 300-500 readopted 9/30/14

 Lsa 207.04 Appearances and Representation

-A party or the party’s representative shall file an appearance that
+(a) A party or the party’s representative shall file an appearance that includes the following information:

 (1) A brief identification of the matter;